Adam Krikorian: Mountain View High School

+Playing for UCLA

-He led UCLA to its first NCAA Championship in 23 years (1995).
-While at UCLA, Krikorian scored 76 goals and was a four-year letterwinner (1992–1995).
+Attending UCLA from around 1991-1995 under Water Polo Hall of Fame Coach Guy Baker, as a Senior, Krikorian helped lead the Water Polo team to its first NCAA Championship in 23 years in 1995 scoring two goals during the game.
+While at UCLA, Krikorian scored a total of 76 goals and was a four-year letter winner (1992–1995).
 He was named a second team All-America and All-MPSF honoree in 1995.
-He was captain of the UCLA team in 1994 and 1995.
-He was inducted into the UCLA Athletics Hall of Fame in 2016.
+A captain of the UCLA team in 1994 and 1995, he was inducted into the UCLA Athletics Hall of Fame in 2016.

-Coaching career

-College
+Krikorian married Annicia, a former accomplished tennis player on the UCLA team, with whom he had two children.
+They live in Manhattan Beach, California.

+UCLA

 Adam Krikorian (far left) and his UCLA Women's Water Polo team honored for winning UCLA's 100th NCAA Championship, 2007.